nyavuzcan/repo_manage_app/README.md

 **File upload:** Upload images on the host.

-**Scheduling:** Using spring schedular to make cache clear at a certain time interval.
+**Scheduling:** Using spring schedular to cache clear at a certain time interval.

 **Caching System:** Simple cache system with spring cache.